Publication and archiving of data

 4. Requesting a data DOI

-For more information or if you have a specific publication request, please contact Dr. Susanne Kunis.
+For more information please contact Dr. Susanne Kunis.

 Project results resulting from DFG-funded projects must be made available to the public in an appropriate manner.
 Publications must contain the following reference to DFG funding: